KazKozDev/pathfinder/blog-post.md

 - ChatGPT
 - Gemini
 - Claude
-- Bing Chat
+- Groq

 **Consolidation Process:**
-After collecting data from all 5 AI tools, I used Gemini to merge all findings into one comprehensive report and classify the feedback.
+After collecting data from all 5 AI tools, I used **Groq** for both discovery research and final consolidation.
+Groq's discovery research function helped gather additional insights, while its final analysis capabilities helped merge all findings into one comprehensive report with transparent sourcing.

 **Most Common Issues (Consolidated AI Analysis):**
 - Privacy concerns (mentioned in 67% of reviews)